Seeking out the

 Color: Color

-As a stickler for narrative logic, I had a hard time fully accepting the premise of The Drama once it was revealed, because what Emma explains about her childhood doesn't align with who she seems to be.
-That's kind of the point, and it's the reason Charlie has such a hard time squaring this information with the women he's know and shared his life with for past couple of years.
-Still, while Borgli's screenplay goes out of it's way to try to make everything we learn plausible, it's still hard to picture how the adolescent Emma we come to understand, transformed into someone who looks and acts like the vivacious and seemingly always camera-ready Zendaya.
-The Drama is the type of movie that's going to get as much praise for how bold and daring it is in both it's premise and tone as it will get panned as insensitive or in bad taste.
+As a stickler for narrative logic, I had a hard time fully accepting the premise of The Drama once it was revealed, because what Emma explains about her childhood doesn't align at all with who she seems to be.
+That's kind of the point, and it's why Charlie has such a hard time squaring this information with the woman he's known and shared his life with over the past couple of years.
+Still, while Borgli's screenplay goes out of its way to try to make everything we learn plausible, it's hard to picture how the adolescent Emma we learn about was transformed into someone who looks and acts like the vivacious, seemingly always camera-ready Zendaya.
+The Drama is the type of movie that's going to get as much praise for how bold and daring it is in both its premise and tone as it will get panned as insensitive or in bad taste.

-As much as I enjoyed the premise and tone, I can't help feel this would be a more bold and daring film (not to mention more credible) if the genders had been swapped and it was the guy revealing this truth about his youth to his bride to be.
-Or, similarly, if Emma had been played by an actress with a little more edge or who doesn't seem to have everything so well put together the way Zendaya does.
-I think that version of this film would have been more challenging, the way Dream Scenario made you deeply sympathetic to the not exactly lovable character Nicolas Cage played.
+As much as I enjoyed the premise and tone, I can't help but feel this would be a bolder, more daring film (not to mention more credible) if the genders had been swapped and it were the guy revealing this truth about his youth to his bride-to-be.
+That version of this film would have been more challenging, the way Dream Scenario made you deeply sympathetic to the not-exactly-lovable character Nicolas Cage played.
+Or, even if Emma had just been played by an actress with a little more edge, or who doesn't seem to have everything so well put together the way Zendaya does.
+(Do we have contemporary young actresses in the vein of Jennifer Jason Leigh or Juliette Lewis?
+Do they let them headline movies these days?)

 Twitter Capsule: